2019 India–Pakistan border skirmishes: Border skirmishes

 Heavy skirmishes between Pakistani and Indian forces occurred along the Line of Control on 26 February, with small arms and mortar fire being exchanged.
 Pakistani officials reported that at least four civilians were killed, and eleven were wounded.
 A 55-year-old woman and her two children were killed in the Nakyal sector.
 In the Khuiratta sector, a 40-year-old woman was killed.

 Throughout 27 February, heavy exchanges of fire between Indian and Pakistani forces continued along the Line of Control.
 Ten Indian soldiers were injured along with two residential houses being destroyed in the skirmishes.
-The Pakistani Army stated that on March 1, two of its soldiers were killed by firing from the Indian Army at the Line of Control.
-Shelling across the Line of Control killed a Kashmiri woman and her two sons after a shell landed on their home, with another civilian being critically wounded.
+The Pakistani Army stated that on 1 March, two of its soldiers were killed by firing from the Indian Army at the Line of Control.
+Shelling across the Line of Control reportedly killed a Kashmiri woman and her two sons after a shell landed on their home, with another civilian being critically wounded.
 On 6 and 7 March, Pakistani and Indian forces exchanged heavy artillery fire along the line of control, with Pakistani forces using 130 mm and 105 mm artillery and 120 mm mortars.
 In response to the Pakistani artillery fire, the Indian army began utilizing 155mm FH77B Bofors cannons against Pakistani positions.